 The project was at this point abandoned, but at the back of Emma’s mind she knew this was a product that had a place in the market as it didn’t exist at present and was definitely something that she would have wanted when pregnant, not just for on holiday but for relaxation at home too.
 So surely if she wanted it someone else would too.

 8 months later, inspiration came and again she contacted the manufacturers in Taiwan, hoping they hadn’t lost interest and provided them with a new design.
 This time a raised rim around the hole provided the support needed for the back.
 Reduced in size and with the added rim another prototype arrived.
 ‘This time it was comfortable for me, my neighbour and my Mum, although we weren’t pregnant, but at least it didn’t hurt our backs.
 So far, so good.’ said Emma.
 The next test was pregnant people!
 Luckily Emma had two pregnant friends.
 The first, Grace, 8 months pregnant, lay on it and she said it was really comfortable and would like to keep it!
 The second, Sarah-Jayne, 5 months pregnant, was a little sceptical but lay down on it anyway, her face lit up immediately and she said it was surprisingly comfortable and would definitely buy one when they were produced and one for each of her pregnant friends.
 Success!

 On the back of these approvals, Emma decided to go ahead and order a first batch of 500.
 Now they are here.
 Sarah-Jayne now 8 and half months pregnant took the first one and is lying on it now.
-So with a patent pending and a design registration in place it is time to present this new product to the world!
+So with a Patent number: GB2471467 and a design registration in place it is time to present this new product to the world!